 The PCRG membership includes faculty and staff drawn from across the institution.
-The President appoints the members, who report to the Associate Provost for Equity and Diversity and Title IX Coordinator.
-PCRG members receive annual training organized by the Associate Provost for Equity and Diversity and Title IX Coordinator, including a review of Colgate policies and procedures so that they are able to provide accurate information to members of the community.
+The President appoints the members, who report to the Title IX Coordinator and Equity and Diversity Officer.
+PCRG members receive annual training organized by the Title IX Coordinator and Equity and Diversity Officer, including a review of Colgate policies and procedures so that they are able to provide accurate information to members of the community.
 All PCRG members are required to attend this annual training, which includes issues related to harassment or discrimination on the basis of the protected characteristics listed in Section I. above (e.g. race, religion, citizenship status, etc.), impartiality, and the rights of Complainants and Respondents (including the right to a presumption that the Respondent is “not responsible” until a finding of responsibility is made pursuant to the applicable provisions of this procedural document), as well as how to conduct a fair and impartial investigation and a hearing process that protect the safety of all parties and promote accountability.
 All administrative advisors and on-call staff also undergo training with the PCRG regardless of whether they are formally appointed to the PCRG.
 Additional advanced training in investigation protocol, the conduct of adjudication hearings, informal resolution processes and the appellate process is provided annually to subsets of the PCRG members who serve in these roles.

 PCRG members are usually appointed to three-year terms.
-Individuals who are interested in serving on the PCRG are encouraged to contact the Associate Provost for Equity and Diversity and Title IX Coordinator.
+Individuals who are interested in serving on the PCRG are encouraged to contact the Title IX Coordinator and Equity and Diversity Officer.

 Any person who has experienced Prohibited Conduct is encouraged to understand their options and to seek support for their emotional and physical needs.
 A person seeking confidential emotional support or healthcare may contact the following resources.